swagger-api/swagger-ui/docs/usage/configuration.md

 Parameter Name | Description
 --- | ---
+`useQueryConfig` | `Boolean=true`, Whether or not to parse query parameters for configuration values.
 `configUrl` | `String`.
 URL to fetch external configuration document from.
 `dom_id` |`String`, **REQUIRED** if `domNode` is not provided.
 The id of a dom element inside which SwaggerUi will put the user interface for swagger.
 `domNode` | `Element`, **REQUIRED** if `dom_id` is not provided.
 The HTML DOM element inside which SwaggerUi will put the user interface for swagger.
 Overrides `dom_id`.